 A few examples of these compensatory damages include funeral and burial expenses, loss of financial support, and the non-economic losses of:

 - And more.

-At Kershaw, Cook & Talley, Our Lawyers Will Fight for You
+Kershaw, Cook & Talley Will Fight for You

 If you were injured in a pedestrian accident, protect your rights and contact an experienced attorney at Kershaw, Cook & Talley.
-Our Sacramento legal team always puts the needs of our clients first.
+Our Sacramento pedestrian accident lawyers always puts the needs of our clients first.
 Industry organizations have acclaimed us for our success, but the recognition we are most proud of is that of our satisfied clients.
 To date, we have recovered more than $1 billion in jury awards and settlements.